 What happens if you don't use enough drywall screws?

-Properly fastening drywall is critical to avoid unnecessary repairs in the future.
-When not enough screws or installing them improperly can lead to unnecessary and costly drywall repairs such as drywall cracks or screw pops.
-How can you determine how many drywall screws are really needed when hanging drywall?
+Not fastening drywall properly by either not using enough screws or installing them improperly can lead to unnecessary and costly drywall repairs such as drywall cracks or screw pops.
+How can you determine how many drywall screws are needed when hanging drywall?

 Check local building codes first

 Building codes vary from location to location.
-Some building requirements are mandated at a State level while others are set by the county, city, town or other municipality.
+Some building requirements are mandated at a state level while others are set by the county, city, town or other municipality.
 Some areas require contractors to be licensed and file a permit before hanging drywall.
-If that is the case, they will usually also require that drywall be inspected after it is hung and before the taping and finishing work begins.
+Where that is the case, they will usually also require that drywall be inspected before taping and finishing work can begin.

 What is looked for during drywall inspections?
 Building inspectors will likely check the type of drywall used in various applications and also verify that a sufficient number of drywall screws or nails are used for each sheet of drywall that was hung.
 They also check the location and spacing between each fastener.
 If the building codes in your area include requirements about drywall hanging, please refer to those specific codes to find out how many screws are needed, and what the proper spacing layout should be.

 What if building codes in my area don’t cover drywall hanging

 Some municipalities do not require permits or inspections for drywall hanging.
 If that is the case, you can use the principles below to ensure that your drywall is hung in a way that does not lead to unnecessary damage.
 These principles should cover most residential or commercial construction applications that use lightweight, fire-rated, flexible, moisture-control, or standard sheets of drywall.